Home Page Next Previous

 The purpose of the bell waveform analysis program (Wavanal.exe) is the analysis of bell sounds using a personal computer.
 It provides facilities for graphical display of recorded bell sounds, identification of partial frequencies, and synthesis of bell sounds from a list of partials.
 It allows complete determination of the harmonic character of a bell using the facilities available on any multi-media home PC.
 It also allows exploration of the way that changing the tuning of a bell changes its resulting sound.

-The program has been tested on Windows 95, 98, 2000, XP and NT 4.0.
+The program has been tested on Windows 95, 98, 2000, XP, NT 4.0, and Windows 7 and 10.
 CPU, RAM and hard-drive requirements are modest, though each sound file will occupy 250kbyte - 1mbyte of disc if uncompressed.
 A sound card is needed for capture and playing of sounds, but not for the analysis.
 No installation of the Wavanal program is required.
 Simply download to any convenient directory and run it from there.

 The only additional equipment required is a tape recorder or video camera (to capture the sound of the bell or bells) and a cable capable of connecting recorder or camera to the sound card.
 If you have a laptop, you can record direct via a microphone.